shera-amit/DS_project_wine_text_classfication/README.md

 # DS_project_wine_text_classfication
-This project is about wine quality predictions using text classifications
+This project is about wine quality predictions using text classifications.